honestbank/terraform-gcp-sql/README.md

 Use this repository as a starting point for building a [Terraform Component Module](https://www.notion.so/honestbank/WIP-How-to-structure-a-Terraform-module-31374a1594f84ef7b185ef4e06b36619).

-The recommended usage is to make this a public trunk-based development repo that automatically releases using SemVer on merge to trunk (typically called `main`).
+The recommended usage is to make this a public [Trunk-Based Development](https://trunkbaseddevelopment.com) repo that automatically releases using SemVer on merge to trunk (typically called `main`).
 This module is then embedded and instantiated by Layer Modules to manage live infrastructure.

 ## Prerequisite